Sa2a/ChatBot-Disease-diagnosing/README.md

 ```

 ## Get disease<br>
-evaluate the input symptoms and get the maximum lift with its associated disease and the ramaining symptoms to ask the paten back, and the set of potential diseases.
+evaluate the input symptoms and get the maximum lift with its associated disease and the ramaining symptoms to ask the paten back, and the set of potential diseases.<br>
+file: Assosiation rules/WAR.py
 ```
 def get_disease(inputset,inputset_no = []):
     max_lift = 0